dougmolineux/orwell/README.md

 # ipcamrecorder

 Records only when motion is detected.
-Files go into /video directory.
+Images go into /video directory.
+Also, includes tool to convert images into Gif.

 Example Usage: